-There has been some confusion about how to setup and configure SMTP on Windows Server 2008 R2.
+There has been some confusion about how to setup and configure an SMTP Server or mail relay on Windows Server 2008 R2.
 The confusion has arisen due to the SMTP server component not being managed from with IIS 7.5 but is instead managed from the IIS 6 console.
 In order to have SMTP working you must install IIS 6 as a feature.
 The following steps will explain how to setup and configure SMTP from start to finish.

 Installing the SMTP feature